Last updated on April 10th, 2025 at 11:58 pm

-The first question that we should ask ourselves before diving into this post is how often does inflation occur?
-The answer to this is quite often!
+The first question we should ask ourselves before diving into this post is, how often does inflation occur?
+The answer to this is quite frequently!
 Inflation is an essential part of a healthy economy.
 The Fed (Federal Reserve Board System) has a long-run annual inflation goal of 2%.
-We shouldn’t fear inflation in small amounts, because it allows the Fed to intervene to stabilize the economy.
-But when there is too much or too little inflation it can impact your wallet negatively, and more importantly your overall wealth!
+We shouldn’t fear inflation in small amounts because it allows the Fed to intervene to stabilize the economy.
+But when there is too much or too little inflation, it can impact your wallet negatively and, more importantly, your overall wealth!

 Have you gone grocery shopping recently?
 Surely, you noticed that the eight items you purchase from the produce section now cost three times as much.
 Yep, that’s right, the ingredients to make your favorite veggie stew have gone from $10 to $30 over two years!!!
 Absurd right???